lulzzz/CookedRabbit/README.md

    Client compiled as x64.
 ```

-CookedRabbit is in active rapid development.
+CookedRabbit is in active development.
 CookedRabbit supports SSL/TLS.
-CookedRabbit supports LZ4 compression.
+CookedRabbit supports Gzip, Deflate, and LZ4 compression.
-CookedRabbit supports Utf8Json and ZeroFormat serialization.
+CookedRabbit supports Utf8Json, ZeroFormat, and JSON string serialization.
 CookedRabbit provides async/await around RabbitMQ calls.
-CookedRabbit will be Dependency Injection friendly.
+CookedRabbit is Dependency Injection friendly.
 CookedRabbit services support an optional ILogger from Microsoft.Extensions.Logger.
 CookedRabbit supports logic based customizations.
-CookedRabbit has fairly decent commenting.
+CookedRabbit has fairly decent commenting and Wiki being filled out.
-CookedRabbit has a generated Wiki.
 CookedRabbit has a plethora of examples on how to use in the Demo project, Tests project, and Benchmark project.
-CookedRabbit has throughput benchmarks.
+CookedRabbit has a benchmark project.

 </p>